Making best use of medicines

 One Heart Many Lives is a campaign promoting appropriate use of medicines, and better lifestyle choices such as eating well, being more physically active or stopping smoking.
 Developed by PHARMAC, the campaign is now led by Whānau Ora Collectives.

-He Rongoā Pai, He Oranga Whānau is a wānanga for hauora kaimahi who work in Māori communities.
-It aims to improve knowledge and provide information to whānau about the safe and effective use of medicines and includes a component on rongoā Māori.
+He Rongoā Pai, He Oranga Whānau began as a wānanga for hauora kaimahi who work in Māori communities.
+It aimed to improve knowledge and provide information to whānau about the safe and effective use of medicines and includes a component on rongoā Māori.

 The Space to Breathe - childhood asthma pilot was developed to promote appropriate use of inhaled corticosteroids and self-management education in order to improve health outcomes for children with asthma and address ethnic disparities in morbidity.
 The pilot provided education and best practice decision support to health practitioners and families of children with asthma.